alembic-elixir/graphql-sydney/slides/2019/07/201907-graphql-sydney.md

 ![inline](https://www.dropbox.com/s/6m2135kxl3y9gi3/microsoft-logo.png?dl=1)

 ^
 So, a big thanks firstly to out venue sponsor Microsoft Reactor.
-[Get Microsoft 1-2 sentence pitch text]
+Reactor are a community developer hub focused on supporting the community for meetups and events.

 ---